notwindstone/anisun/src/components/Comments/note.md

-The code in this folder was written at a time when I didn't know what React contexts were.
-And I'm lazy to rewrite it
+I wrote the code in this folder when I had no idea what React contexts or many other things were.
+And I'm too lazy to rewrite it now.